RakhithJK/wazuh-wazuh-qa-wiki/Installing-ElasticSearch.md

 -Xmx1g
 ```

-`-XmsAm` defines the max allocation of RAM to ES JVM Heap, where A is the amount of MBs you want.
-You can also use -XmsAg if you mean GBs.
+`-XmsAm` defines the max allocation of RAM to ES JVM Heap, where A is the amount of MBs it uses.
+It is possible to use `-XmsAg` to specify GBs.
 It is recommended to use 1GB as the limit.
-In some cases, we cant get a time out if we use 256MB/512MB.
+In some cases, it can raise a time out if 256MB/512MB is used.

-When the size is set, start the ES service by systemctl start `elasticsearch.service` or `bin/elasticsearch.bat` within the ES installation in windows.
+When the size is set, start the ES service by `systemctl start elasticsearch.service` or `bin/elasticsearch.bat` within the ES installation in windows.